boring-registry/boring-registry/README.md

 pre-commit install --install-hooks
 ```

+### Running tests

+Unit tests can be executed by running `go test ./...`.
+The integration tests don't run by default, but can be included by running `go test ./... --tags=integration`

 ### docs

 The docs can be rendered and served with `mkdocs serve` to preview changes live in the browser.